FREE USA SHIPPING, RETURNS AND EXCHANGES

 Our ancestors maintained robust health not through medicine, supplements, or tracking devices, but through seamless coherence with the natural environment.
 At the core of this coherence was the body’s ability to sense and respond to natural light, magnetic fields, and temperature cycles.
 Biophysical adaptation depended on consistent entrainment to natural circadian rhythms driven by the sun’s spectral shifts and daily cycles of light and darkness.
 Light is not just illumination; it is a primary signal regulating mitochondrial function, hormonal cascades, neurotransmitters, immune coordination, and tissue repair.

-Clean Air, Water, and Absence of Synthetic Pollutants Our ancestors were not exposed to the barrage of indoor air pollution, heavy metals, plastics, glyphosate, and volatile organic compounds (VOCs) that now contaminate our homes and bodies.
+5. Clean Air, Water, and Absence of Synthetic Pollutants Our ancestors were not exposed to the barrage of indoor air pollution, heavy metals, plastics, glyphosate, and volatile organic compounds (VOCs) that now contaminate our homes and bodies.
 Clean air and mineral-rich water supported cellular hydration and detoxification.
-Today, chemical exposure undermines hormonal balance and burdens detox organs, compounding the effects of light and circadian disruption.
+Unlike in our ancestral past, today, chemical exposure undermines hormonal balance and burdens detox organs, compounding the effects of light and circadian disruption.

 Implications for Modern Disease